Demka26/Android_Studio/README.md

 Developed by me and my friends as a final project.

-All rights reserved – Demi Gelfond ,Ohad Cohen and Shoval Soli.
+All rights reserved – Demi Gelfond ,Ohad Cohen Shoval Soli and Mohamad Mousa.

 Visibility on app screens here :